 Office Hours: Mon / Tues / Thurs / Fri: 9:30 am – 1 pm and Wednesday from 7:30 am – 1 pm

 Where: 1031 18th Street Suites F & G, Vero Beach

 Donations of food can be dropped off in the back of the Church or directly to the Outreach Office.
 Monetary donations are accepted at the Parish Office 2085 Tallahassee Ave.

 Parish Nurse and Wellness

-Summary: A parish based health ministry which cares for the whole person, mind, body and spirit, and arises from the needs of the parish.
+Purpose: A parish based health ministry which cares for the whole person, mind, body and spirit, and arises from the needs of the parish.
 It is realized through the talents of a registered nurse, trained and certified by Catholic Charities of the Diocese of Palm Beach.
 Services include counseling, health education, health advocating, referrals and spiritual care counseling.